It’s More Than Just a Picture, It’s a Story

 Esther Samuels-Davis Shares The Narratives Behind 8 of Her Favourite Illustrations

-There’s something grounding about hearing an artist speak to the story behind their work.
+There’s something grounding about hearing an artist speak about the story behind their work.
 You can sit and contemplate art for hours, but when you have the opportunity to actually hear the thoughts that informed a particular piece, everything sort of falls into place – it gently slides that last piece to the puzzle in place.
 Today, Esther Samuels-Davis shares the narrative behind 8 of her favourite illustrations.

 FEATURED ARTIST: ESTHER SAMUELS-DAVIS